Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-02-preview/types.md

 ## ManagedClusterIngressProfileWebAppRouting
 ### Properties
 * **defaultDomain**: [ManagedClusterIngressDefaultDomainProfile](#managedclusteringressdefaultdomainprofile): Configuration for the Default Domain.
 This is a unique, autogenerated domain that comes with a signed TLS Certificate allowing for secure HTTPS.
 See [the Default Domain documentation](https://aka.ms/aks/defaultdomain) for more instructions.
-* **dnsZoneResourceIds**: string[] {maxLength: 5}: Resource IDs of the DNS zones to be associated with the Web App Routing add-on.
-Used only when Web App Routing is enabled.
+* **dnsZoneResourceIds**: string[] {maxLength: 5}: Resource IDs of the DNS zones to be associated with the Application Routing add-on.
+Used only when Application Routing add-on is enabled.
 Public and private DNS zones can be in different resource groups, but all public DNS zones must be in the same resource group and all private DNS zones must be in the same resource group.
-* **enabled**: bool: Whether to enable Web App Routing.
+* **enabled**: bool: Whether to enable the Application Routing add-on.
-* **identity**: [UserAssignedIdentity](#userassignedidentity) (ReadOnly): Managed identity of the Web Application Routing add-on.
+* **identity**: [UserAssignedIdentity](#userassignedidentity) (ReadOnly): Managed identity of the Application Routing add-on.
 This is the identity that should be granted permissions, for example, to manage the associated Azure DNS resource and get certificates from Azure Key Vault.
 See [this overview of the add-on](https://learn.microsoft.com/en-us/azure/aks/web-app-routing?tabs=with-osm) for more instructions.
 * **nginx**: [ManagedClusterIngressProfileNginx](#managedclusteringressprofilenginx): Configuration for the default NginxIngressController.
 See more at https://learn.microsoft.com/en-us/azure/aks/app-routing-nginx-configuration#the-default-nginx-ingress-controller.

 ## ManagedClusterLoadBalancerProfile